In this article

 10. Set a Timer

-Give yourself a strict time limit for grading sessions.
-60 minutes, then stop.
+Give yourself a strict time limit for grading sessions, then stop.
 Without boundaries, grading expands to fill all available time.
-A timer creates urgency and prevents perfectionism from turning a 1-hour task into a 3-hour one.
+A timer creates urgency and prevents perfectionism from stretching the task indefinitely.

 Communication Strategies